-The beautiful party town of Vang Vieng was the second city that my friend Kyle (here’s his website) and I visited during our week-long sojourn in Laos.
+The beautiful party town of Vang Vieng was the second city that my friend and I visited during our week-long sojourn in Laos.
 You can read about our first few days in Vientiane, the Laotian capital city, here.
 You can also read about our experience in Luang Prabang, definitely my favorite, here.

 We traveled from Vientiane to Vang Vieng in a very air-conditioned bus.
-Kyle was quite pleased with that situation, but I was freezing.
 The ride took about four and a half hours.
 It rained for the majority of the trip and I enjoyed watching the clouds move outside the window.
 The landscape didn’t change too much as we climbed into the beautiful, misty mountains.
 We passed rice paddies, cows, some goats, and lots of dogs and chickens.

 Like Vientiane, Vang Vieng is situated along the Mekong River.
 The town is quite small, beautifully located in the midst of mountains, and very easy to walk around.
 We spent both afternoons alternating between food, drinks, and walking and I do believe we saw everything there was to see.

 As usual, we wandered past some beautiful Buddhist temples.
 No matter how much travelling I do in Southeast Asia, they never get old.